Gordon C. Everest

 The Advanced Database Design course is available wholly online and is offered each Spring semester on Thursdays beginning after MLK holiday.
 This is no ordinary online course.
 It runs in lockstep with the face-to-face class which provides a more effective and engaging learning experience.
 Click here for more information.

 At the University of Minnesota, Gordon has specialized in teaching Computers and Information Systems; Database Management, Design, and Administration; Data Warehousing; and the Legal Aspects of Computing.
 After the Y2K tsunami hit our industry (see an opinion paper), hiring in IS/IT collapsed, and students stopped majoring in MIS.
 With many IT courses being cancelled, he took a somewhat forced early "retirement" (in 2004).
-This allowed more time to devote to his passion -- educating IS practitioners in advanced data modeling techniques using Object Role Modeling (ORM) and the supporting data modeling tools (NORMA, and Visio in Visual Studio Enterprise).
+This allowed more time to devote to his passion -- educating IS practitioners in advanced data modeling techniques using Object Role Modeling (ORM) and the supporting data modeling tools (NORMA, and Visio in Visual Studio).
 For more details, see Brief Resume.

 Broad mission: To help managers make better decisions through support of information technology, and to help organizations better use computers and databases, through consulting and education (see GEMS).